Autism friendly screenings FAQs

 Are the cinema screenings wheelchair accessible?

-Each participating cinema has a different number of wheelchair spaces and the number of wheelchair users that can be accommodated in each screen is limited, due to the building and safety.
+Each cinema has a different number of wheelchair spaces and the number of wheelchair users that can be accommodated in each screen is limited, due to the building and safety.
 The best way to ensure that you have a wheelchair space is to book your tickets at the earliest opportunity.

 What if we need extra adjustments?

-We understand autism is different for everyone and our cinemas understand some visitors may need different adjustments.
+We understand autism is different for everyone and our partner cinemas understand some visitors may need different adjustments.

 You are welcome to contact your local participating cinema before the autism friendly screening to discuss how they can best accommodate your needs – this might mean turning the volume down a little lower or visiting the cinema before the screenings to get used to the layout.